hpi-swa/smalltalkCI/README.md

 <a name="how-to-travis"/>
-## How to enable Travis CI for your Smalltalk project
+## How To Enable Travis CI For Your Smalltalk Project

 1. Export your project in a [compatible format](#load-formats).
 2. [Enable Travis CI for your repository][travisHowTo].